FrankMeyer22/hello-world/readme.md

 In : International Conference on Machine Learning.
 2018. p.
 4671-4680.

 The original java-implementation of CRAFTML, an Efficient Clustering-based Random Forest for Extreme Multi-label Learning (Siblini et al., 2018).
-Note that there exists another implementation done in RUST by TomTung, also available on github.
+Note that there exists another implementation done in RUST by TomTung, also available on github (https://github.com/tomtung/craftml-rs).
 It is also a good one!

 ----------------------------------